bytefish/DGraphSample/README.md

 ## Importing the Aviation Dataset ##

-I started this project writing the [TinyDgraphClient] library, which uses the Dgraph Protobuf Schema to communicate with Dgraph.
-My assumption was, that the mutations are fast enough to perform the import in a reasonable time.
+I started this project with writing the [TinyDgraphClient] library, which is a thin client for the Dgraph Protobuf API.
+My assumption was, that the batched mutations are fast enough to perform the import of large datasets in a reasonable amount of time.

 This turned out to be wrong, I should have read the documentation and the blog post with technical details:

 * [https://blog.dgraph.io/post/bulkloader/](https://blog.dgraph.io/post/bulkloader/)